vincevince1006/vnncctt-site/content/blog/gulp4-up-running/index.md

 Here's the official documentation on [installing Gulp](https://gulpjs.com/docs/en/getting-started/quick-start/), read that and come back.

-I'm also writing this for OSX users, but on windows it's pretty much the same with one exception: your package.json file.
-I'll get to that at the end.
+I'm also writing this for OSX users, but on windows it's pretty much the same.

 We'll be using gulp to do a few simple tasks: compile SCSS files, minify the CSS, minify our Javascript, and watch our files for changes.